Anila Dalal

-Anila Amrutlal Dalal is Gujarati critic and translator.
+Anila Amrutlal Dalal is a Gujarati critic and translator.

 Life

 Dalal was born on 21 October 1933 in Ahmedabad to Amritlal Dalal.
-She completed SSC in 1949, BA in English in 1954, MA in English in 1956 and later Ph.D. from Gujarat University.
-She received MS from University of Illinois in 1959.
-She is a retired professor and Head of the Department of English at Sardar Vallabhbhai Patel Arts College, Ahmedabad where she taught from June 1960 to 1990s.
-She received PhD in 1990 from Gujarat University for her thesis on novels of Iris Murdoch.
+She completed her SSC in 1949, BA in English in 1954, MA in English in 1956, and later Ph.D. from Gujarat University.
+She received an MS from the University of Illinois in 1959.
+She is a retired professor and Head of the Department of English at Sardar Vallabhbhai Patel Arts College, Ahmedabad, where she taught from June 1960 to the 1990s.
+She received PhD in 1990 from Gujarat University for her thesis on the novels of Iris Murdoch.

 Works

-Ravindranath ane Sharatchandrana Katha Sahityama Nari (1979) is two parts work on criticism on females in works of Rabindranath Tagore and Sarat Chandra Chattopadhyay.
-The first part has seven articles on works of Tagore while second part has five articles on works of Chattopadhyay.
-Deshantar (1981) is a work on literature of several languages; German, Russian, Hebrew, French, Greek, Italian, Spanish and laureates; Ted Hughes, Harold Pinter, Philip Larkin, Bertolt Brecht, Alexander Solzhenitsyn, Iris Murdoch.
-Darpannu Nagar (1987), Manushi - Shityama Nari (1993), Navalkathama Chetanapravah (1994) and Nivedan (1999) are her other works of criticism.
+Ravindranath ane Sharatchandrana Katha Sahityama Nari (1979) is two parts work on criticism of females in the works of Rabindranath Tagore and Sarat Chandra Chattopadhyay.
+The first part has seven articles on the works of Tagore, while the second part has five articles on the works of Chattopadhyay.
+Deshantar (1981) is a work on literature of several languages: German, Russian, Hebrew, French, Greek, Italian, Spanish and laureates; Ted Hughes, Harold Pinter, Philip Larkin, Bertolt Brecht, Alexander Solzhenitsyn, Iris Murdoch.
+Darpannu Nagar (1987), Manushi - Shityama Nari (1993), Navalkathama Chetanapravah (1994), and Nivedan (1999) are her other works of criticism.